Restaurants in Venice

 Telephone: +39 041 522 8258

-This cosy pizzeria is located alongside the canal where diners can pull their boats in, sit under an umbrella at a shady table and feast on homemade crusted pies filled with roasted figs with prosciutto, among other exotic flavour combinations.
+This cosy pizzeria is located alongside the canal where diners can pull their boats in, sit under an umbrella at a shady table and feast on homemade crusted pies filled with roasted figs and prosciutto, among other exotic flavour combinations.
 Open for lunch and dinner from April to October.
+Closed for lunch on Mondays.

 Address: 1459 Santa Croce, Campo San Giacomo dall'Orio